mattlean/lean-js-app-starter/docs/developing/testing.md

 ### Debugging Playwright Tests

-Please refer to the ["Playwright Tests with Visual Studio Code" section](./debugging.md#playwright-tests-with-visual-studio-code) or the ["Playwright Tests with Playwright Inspector" section](./debugging.md#playwright-tests-with-playwright-inspector) of the "Debugging" doc.
+Please refer to the ["Playwright Tests with Visual Studio Code" section](./debugging.md#playwright-tests-with-visual-studio-code) or the ["Playwright Tests with Playwright Inspector" section](./debugging.md#playwright-tests-with-playwright-inspector) of the "Debugging" document.

 ### Docker End-to-End Testing Environment